 We did not set out to provide answers to all the questions raised nor provide a comprehensive response to all the issues videographers face.
-What we did achieve, however, is a contribution towards the work being done by groups such as and Tactical Tech, specifically noting the issues faces by video activists in Indonesia.
+What we did achieve, however, is a contribution towards the work being done by groups such as WITNESS and Tactical Tech, specifically noting the issues faces by video activists in Indonesia.

 What was clear from this process was the need for more training, and more consciousness-raising.
 There is a paucity of security and media literacy knowledge in Indonesia, there is even less access to the skills to secure video from inception through to distribution and archiving.

 As an open work-in-progress we encourage the ongoing development through review and contributions from our networks, friends and colleagues of EngageMedia’s Secure Video Guide.
 Download the preview and working files, or read on and comment below.

 An impossible to imagine number people and plenty of utilities, it seems, are doing video.
 Children, teachers, sports professionals, activists, workers and the unemployed, radio and print journalists, the police, military and security firms are all swinging cameras somewhere on planet earth.
 In many countries now we are videoed in trains, elevators, in our cars in traffic, from the skies and even from space!